GustavoHenriqueSchmitz/CRUD-Nest.js/README.md

 git clone https://github.com/GustavoHenriqueSchmitz/CRUD-Nest.js.git
 ```

-**2 -** Open a terminal, access the root directory of the project and execute:
+**2 -** Open a terminal, access the root directory of the project and run:
 ```
 npm i
 ```